Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

 ### Lightstreamer Server

- - Download Lightstreamer Server (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the GETTING_STARTED.TXT file in the installation home directory.
+ - Download Lightstreamer Server version 7.4.2 or later (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the GETTING_STARTED.TXT file in the installation home directory.
  - Make sure that Lightstreamer Server is not running.
- - Get the deploy.zip file from the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-Kafka-adapter-java/releases), unzip it, and copy the `airport_demo` folder into the `adapters` folder of your Lightstreamer Server installation.
+ - Deploy a fresh installation of the Lightstreamer Kafka Connector following the instructions provided [here](https://github.com/Lightstreamer/Lightstreamer-kafka-connector?tab=readme-ov-file#deploy).
- - Update the `adapters.xml` settings as discussed in the previous section.
+ - Replace the `adapters.xml` file with the one of this project and in the case update settings as discussed in the previous section.
  - [Optional] Customize the logging settings in log4j configuration file `log4j.properties`.
  - In order to avoid authentication stuff the machine running the Lightstreamer server must be in the same vpc of the MSK cluster.
  - Launch Lightstreamer Server.